Greensky-gs/lofi-mobile/README.md

 ## Application requirements

-The application basically requires an internet connexion, and some more permissions (juste
+The application basically requires an internet connexion, and some more permissions (juste to download files from external storage)

 ## Android version